What Price Fiber Bundle Substantivalism? On How to Avoid Holes in Fibers: The generalized hole argument in general-relativistic gauge field theory

 We are now in a position to discuss substantivalist and relationalist approaches to the principal fiber bundle.
-Echoing the classical opposition, the former would contend that $P$ represents a physical entity, the enriched manifold of events, which has an existence autonomous from the various gauge fields inhabiting it.
+Echoing the classical opposition, the former{, taking the mathematical formalism at face value, }would contend that $P$ represents a physical entity, the enriched manifold of events, which has an existence autonomous from the various gauge fields inhabiting it{, and thus acts as a `container' for them}.
 The latter would deny this claim.
 As far as we can tell, \cite{Maudlin2007} and \cite{Arntzenius2012} lean toward a bundle substantivalist view.
 In the physicists' camp, Ne'eman is a rare exception on the record insisting that ``physics selects the \emph{realist} or \emph{substantivist} view" \cite{Neeman1996}, with \cite{Lyre2004} reporting that in personal conversation Ne'eman explicitly characterized his position as a bundle substantivalism.
-On the contrary, \cite{Lyre1999} and \cite{Healey2001} would appear to be at least anti-substantivalists; a position they rest on the fact that bundle substantivalism is vulnerable to an ``internal hole argument". \cite{Lyre1999} saying that ``\emph{there exists a straightforward extension of the spacetime manifold hole argument to a generalized bundle space hole argument}", while \cite{Healey2001} argues that ``{\emph{fiber bundle substantivalism [...] is subject to an analogue of the ``hole" argument against space-time substantivalism}".
+On the contrary, \cite{Lyre1999} and \cite{Healey2001} would appear to be at least anti-substantivalists; a position they rest on the fact that bundle substantivalism is vulnerable to an ``internal hole argument". \cite{Lyre1999} saying that ``\emph{there exists a straightforward extension of the spacetime manifold hole argument to a generalized bundle space hole argument}", while \cite{Healey2001} argues that ``\emph{fiber bundle substantivalism [...] is subject to an analogue of the ``hole" argument against space-time substantivalism}".

-We argue below for a form of sophisticated bundle substantivalism, which amounts to a realist but also relationalist view about bundles.
-At this point, we note that in the same way that the empirical success of GR warrants some commitment to a realist view of spacetime described as a curved Lorentzian manifold $(M, g)$, modulo the necessary refinements brought by the hole and point-coincidence arguments, the empirical success of GFT warrants some commitment to a realist view of the enriched connected spacetime described as a bundle with connection $(P, \omega)$, modulo the necessary refinements brought by generalized hole and point-coincidence arguments, articulated next.